 First of all, I am not a lawyer nor an expert.
-The article I wrote is only based on my experience working at Octoparse.
+This article is only based on my experience working at Octoparse.
 If you're facing real legality problems, please seek legal assistance accordingly.

 As long as you are not crawling at a disruptive rate and the source is public you should be fine.

 I suggest you check the websites you plan to crawl for any Terms of Service clauses related to scraping of their intellectual property.
-If it says "no scraping or crawling", I think you should respect that.
+If it says "no scraping or crawling", maybe you should respect that.

 1. Scrape websites discreetly.
-Don’t scrape websites at a disruptive or violated rate without regarding to the load you're placing on the target servers.
+Don’t scrape websites at a disruptive or violated rate without regard to the load you're placing on the target servers.

 2. Use the data discreetly.
-It's better for everyone concerned if you find a way to use the info you scraped without being forced to reveal its source.
+It's better for everyone.
 You would have problems using the data scraped if the data is copyrighted.
 Use the data for legal purposes.

 Author: The Octoparse Team